Frida Kahlo: 1907–1924: Family and childhood

 Magdalena Carmen Frida Kahlo y Calderón (Note: Kahlo was given her first two names so that she could be baptized according to Catholic traditions, but was always called Frida.
 She preferred to spell her name "Frieda" until the late 1930s, when she dropped the 'e' as she did not wish to be associated with Germany during Hitler's rule.) was born on 6 July 1907 in Coyoacán, a village on the outskirts of Mexico City.
 Kahlo stated that she was born at the family home, La Casa Azul (The Blue House), but according to the official birth registry, the birth took place at the nearby home of her maternal grandmother.
-Kahlo's parents were photographer Guillermo Kahlo (1871–1941) and Matilde Calderón y González (1876–1932), and they were thirty-six and thirty, respectively, when they had her.
+Kahlo's parents were photographer Guillermo Kahlo (1871–1941) and Matilde Calderón y González (1876–1932), and they were thirty-six and thirty, respectively, when she was born.
 Originally from Germany, Guillermo had immigrated to Mexico in 1891, after epilepsy caused by an accident ended his university studies.
 Although Kahlo said her father was Jewish and her paternal grandparents were Jews from the city of Arad, this claim was challenged in 2006 by a pair of German genealogists who found he was instead a Lutheran.
 Matilde was born in Oaxaca to an Indigenous father and a mother of Spanish descent.
-In addition to Kahlo, the marriage produced daughters Matilde (c.
-1898–1951), Adriana (c.
-1902–1968), and Cristina (c.
-1908–1964).
+In addition to Kahlo, the marriage produced daughters Matilde (1899–1951), Adriana (1902–1968), and Cristina (1908–1964).
 She had two half-sisters from Guillermo's first marriage, María Luisa and Margarita, but they were raised in a convent.

 Kahlo later described the atmosphere in her childhood home as often "very, very sad".
-Both parents were often sick, and their marriage was devoid of love.
+Both parents were often sick, with her father suffering from frequent epileptic episodes and her mother from various chronic ailments such as gallstones, depression and breast cancer.
+Furthermore, it appears their marriage was devoid of love.
 Her relationship with her mother, Matilde, was extremely tense.
 Kahlo described her mother as "kind, active and intelligent, but also calculating, cruel and fanatically religious".
 Her father Guillermo's photography business suffered greatly during the Mexican Revolution, as the overthrown government had commissioned works from him, and the long civil war limited the number of private clients.